 Try using webinars as an opportunity to form focus groups that can help your ongoing service and product development efforts.
 According to GetVoIP, if you act on negative feedback and continue to respond, your customers are 97% more apt to be loyal to your brand.

 Your customers don’t develop trust in your brand along a linear path.
-They need ongoing support, engagement, and education to develop and maintain loyalty to your brand, and the flywheel methodology lets you meet their needs on a consistent, ongoing basis.
+They need ongoing support, engagement, and education to develop and maintain loyalty to your brand, and the cycle methodology lets you meet their needs on a consistent, ongoing basis.

-With a fully integrated webinar platform that works directly with your CRM, email marketing, social media, sales, and automation efforts, rolling out the webinar flywheel with your sales and marketing teams becomes a breeze.
+With a fully integrated webinar platform that works directly with your CRM, email marketing, social media, sales, and automation efforts, rolling out the webinar cycle with your sales and marketing teams becomes a breeze.

 Adam Enfroy – a thriving blogger with 175k monthly readers at AdamEnfroy.com, former Head of Digital at BigCommerce, an SEO consultant and affiliate marketer.
 Adam teaches bloggers how to scale like a startup in 2019.